List of For All Mankind characters: Gordo Stevens

 USN Captain Gordon "Gordo" Stevens, an astronaut.
-He was the Lunar Module pilot of Apollo 10, the commander of Apollo 18 and a member of the Apollo 22 crew, also known as Jamestown 2, the second mission that stayed at Jamestown Moon Base and was later stationed on the Base again with Jamestown 91.
+His first mission was as Pilot of Gemini 7 alongside Ed Baldwin.
+Later, he was the Lunar Module Pilot of Apollo 10, the commander of Apollo 18 and a member of the Apollo 22 crew, also known as Jamestown 2, the second mission that stayed at Jamestown Moon Base and was later stationed on the Base again with Jamestown 91.
 He was the husband of Tracy Stevens and had two sons with her, Danny and Jimmy.

-Gordo flew with his best friend Ed Baldwin for Apollo 10 and was criticised for not taking the opportunity to land on the Moon, which allowed the Soviets to come first.
+Gordo flew with his best friend Baldwin for Apollo 10 and was criticised for not taking the opportunity to land on the Moon, which allowed the Soviets to come first.
 He was scheduled to fly with Ed again for Apollo 15, but was replaced by Molly Cobb and instated as commander of Apollo 18 again.
 Alongside Ed and also Danielle Poole, Gordo was on the Moon with Apollo 22, when the follow-up mission Apollo 23 exploded on the launchpad, extending their stay on the Moon until Apollo 24 would be ready.
 During their isolation Gordo suffered from extreme anxiety and hallucinations.
 The three first decided to keep his condition secret, as NASA would never allow him to fly again if they found out about his episodes of psychosis, but Ed decided to tell Houston the morning after another episode.
-In the same night, Danielle broke her own arm and they told NASA that it happened as an accident and that Danielle had to fly back to Earth for medical treatment.
-Gordo accompanied her as pilot, sparing him from him anyone finding out about his mental health problems, while Ed stayed on the Moon, as they could not leave Jamestown uncrewed.
+In the same night, Danielle broke her own arm; the crew told NASA that it was an accident, and that Danielle had to fly back to Earth for medical treatment.
+Gordo accompanied her as pilot, sparing him from anyone finding out about his mental health problems, while Ed stayed on the Moon, as they could not leave Jamestown uncrewed.
 Back on Earth, he started seeing a psychologist and also told Tracy what really happened.
 Gordo later spoke to Danielle and told her that he wanted to reveal the truth to the whole world, that Danielle was the hero, not him, but Danielle told him that it would only ruin both their careers and to keep it secret.